Finding yourself not enjoying motherhood? Discover the 7 reasons you feel down about parenthood, and how to turn things around.

 Then, be more aware of how you feel and behave when you’re with your kids.
 Focus on the task in front of you, reassuring yourself that it’s not the end of the world if other things don’t get done just now.

 This doesn’t mean you need to focus on your child 24/7 and nothing else.
-In fact, he can even learn to wait while you finish that recipe, or you can take intentional time for yourself.
+In fact, he can even learn to wait while you finish the recipe, or you can take intentional time for yourself.
 Point is, don’t try to do too many things at once, and instead be present in whatever you choose to do in the moment.

 4. You’re in victim mentality